 The following bar chart and table are intended to help you understand the risks of investing in the Portfolio.
 The bar chart shows how the performance of the Portfolio has varied from one calendar year to another over the periods shown.
-The table shows how the average annual total returns of the Portfolio compare with those of a relevant market index and other comparative benchmarks, which have investment characteristics similar to those of the Portfolio.
+The table shows how the average annual total returns of the Portfolio compare with those of relevant market indexes and a composite bond/stock index, which have investment characteristics similar to those of the Portfolio.
+The Conservative Allocation Composite Index is weighted 42% Bloomberg Barclays U.S. Aggregate Float Adjusted Index, 24% S&P Total Market Index, 18% Bloomberg Barclays Global Aggregate ex-USD Float Adjusted RIC Capped Index (USD Hedged), and 16% FTSE Global All Cap ex US Index as of April 28, 2017.
+Previously, the composite was weighted 48% Bloomberg Barclays U.S. Aggregate Float Adjusted Index, 28% S&P Total Market Index, 12% Bloomberg Barclays Global Aggregate ex-USD Float Adjusted RIC Capped Index (USD Hedged), and 12% FTSE Global All Cap ex US Index from June 3, 2013, through April 27, 2017; and 60% Bloomberg Barclays U.S. Aggregate Float Adjusted Index, 28% S&P Total Market Index, and 12% MSCI ACWI ex USA IMI Index through June 2, 2013.
+International stock benchmark returns are adjusted for withholding taxes.
 The Portfolio's returns are net of its expenses, but do not reflect additional fees and expenses that are deducted by the annuity or life insurance program through which you invest.
 If such fees and expenses were included in the calculation of the Portfolio's returns, the returns would be lower.
-Returns for the Variable Insurance Mixed-Asset Target Allocation Conservative Funds Average are derived from data provided by Lipper, a Thomson Reuters Company.
 Keep in mind that the Portfolio's past performance does not indicate how the Portfolio will perform in the future.
 Updated performance information is available on our website for Financial Advisors at advisors.vanguard.com or by calling Vanguard toll-free at 800-522-5555.